bchanlee/rsna-lumbar/readme.md

 Assume sagittal T2 images with slice number given for good stenosis grading

-Steps
+Steps:
 1. Keypoint localisation of spinal stenosis for each level in lumbar spine
 	- targets: x, y coordinates for L1-S1
-2. Classifcation of stenosis grading based on crops from keypoint localisation
+2. Classification of stenosis grading based on crops from keypoint localisation
 	- targets: normal/mild, moderate, severe
 	- model is trained on crops from ground truth coordinates